 Tschoegl et al. (1970a) determined the large deformation and fracture properties of flour dough in uniaxial extension using a method whereby dough rings are submerged in a liquid matching density and are stretched at constant rates of extension until fracture occurred.
-They found that at a constant strain rate the true stress increased continuously with the strain, indicating that the elastic retractive force increases throughout the test and no trend towards steady-state flow develops.
+They found that at a constant strain rate the true stress increased continuously with the strain, indicating that the elastic retractive Large-deformation properties and microstructure of durum wheat dough force increases throughout the test and no trend towards steady-state flow develops.

 Schweizer and Conde-Petit (1997) have studied the large deformation and fracture properties of flour dough in uniaxial extension using the elongational rheometer RME based on the rotary clamp technique, it appeared that with dough careful preparation of samples (mixing, sheeting and resting) is extremely important.
-They found that the stress depend on the sheeting direction: the stress is higher if the sample is elongated parallel to the sheeting direction than perpendicular to it.
+They found that the stress depend on the sheeting direction: the stress is higher if the sample is elongated parallel to the sheeting direction than perperdicular to it.